Sparkout-OS/Sparkout_OS-Ultra-Lite-Edition/README.md

   * It is a full pack AIO workstation Based OS.
   * All Essential Drivers are Pre Installed for Better Software Comparativity.

-For Password & OS Customization contact - harzsecproducts@gmail.com
+For Download & OS Customization contact - harzsecproducts@gmail.com